The Background

 this genre was the very very basic Bajaj Sunny almost eight years

+attractive.
 Small sized pre-college babes went for it in.
 It was cheap.
-It was managable

-be their moksha from bottom pinching bus crowds and pocket pinching autorixas.
+could be their moksha from bottom pinching bus crowds and pocket pinching

-Until it came to climbing slopes, such as the famous Symbiosis slope in
+autorixas.
+Until it came to climbing slopes, such as the famous Symbiosis

-Pune's Harvard District, which this 50 cc Sunny just could not climb.
+slope in Pune's Harvard District, which this 50 cc Sunny just could

-a ROAD TEST on.
+do a ROAD TEST on.
 They had refused.
 Never mind.
-I had bought a new one from
+I had bought a new

-the market and done a thorough Road Test on the 50 cc Sunny right then
+one from the market and done a thorough Road Test on the 50 cc Sunny

-which was published in 1991.
-I got the explanation : they were too heavy.
+right then which was published in 1991.
+I got the explanation : they

 |